ETH-PBL/Nano-C-SLAM/README.md

 This guide shows you how to prepare, build and test a swarm of N drones, where N is chosen by the user.
 Firstly, prepare N drones that feature the hardware mentioned above.
 Then, connect the Crazyradio to the computer.
 For each drone change the address following the instructions from [here](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).
 The default address of a Crazyflie drone is 0xE7E7E7E7E7.
 The addresses should be set so that the drone with ID 0 should have the address 0xE7E7E7E7EA, the drone with ID 1 should have the address 0xE7E7E7E7EB, and so on (increments of one).

  ### Flashing the STM32 onboard the Crazyflies
-1. Clone this repository:`git clone --recursive <repo_link_placeholder>`
+1. Clone this repository:`git clone --recurse-submodules git@github.com:ETH-PBL/Nano-C-SLAM.git`
+2. Move the file `changes.patch` to `crazyflie-firmware/` and run `git apply changes.patch`
-2. Go to `cslam-stm32-app/src/config_params.h` and set `NR_OF_DRONES` to N
+3. Go to `cslam-stm32-app/src/config_params.h` and set `NR_OF_DRONES` to N (chosen by the user)
-3. Go to `cslam-stm32-app/deploy.sh` and modify the file according to how many drones are used.
+4. Go to `cslam-stm32-app/deploy.sh` and modify the file according to how many drones are used.
 The script is written to accommodate four drones by default
-4. Go to `cslam-stm32-app/`, turn on all drones and run `./deploy.sh`.
+5. Go to `cslam-stm32-app/`, turn on all drones and run `./deploy.sh`.
 This will flash all drones

  ### Flashing the GAP9 onboard each drone
 To compile the code, you must first install the GAP9 SDK.
 If you don't have access to it, you can contact [GreenWaves Technologies](https://greenwaves-technologies.com/gap9-docs/).
 After installing the SDK and sourcing the platform through the sourceme.sh file, you can compile and flash the code by doing the following: